RequestInit

 cors

 If the request is cross-origin then it will use the Cross-Origin Resource Sharing (CORS) mechanism.
+Only CORS-safelisted response headers are exposed in the response.

 no-cors